wp-plugins/design-approval-system/readme.txt

-Now works on MultiSite Installs!
 See [full documentation](http://www.slickremix.com/design-approval-system-docs/).
 Approved designs get a STAR on the Project Board, and Clients signature is recorded to the database.
 Check out the [Project Board](http://www.slickremix.com/docs/project-board).
 Clients, projects, & designs are organized on one page + Clients can login to see there designs!

 Here is what you, the clients, and the plugin can do: